 For example: Plant XYZ files a Shared Work Plan with the State Labor Department and receives approval to reduce the hours of its sewing department by 20% for ten weeks.
 These employees can file for Unemployment Insurance.
-They can collect 20% of their weekly benefit.
+They can collect 20% of their weekly benefit after serving an unpaid waiting period of one week.

 An employee who earns \$400 per week might receive \$200 in Unemployment Insurance benefits if totally unemployed.
 Under the Shared Work Program, he would receive \$320 per week in wages from his employer (20% of \$400 is an \$80 reduction), plus \$40 in Shared Work benefits (20% of the \$200 Unemployment Insurance benefit).
 This totals \$360 in wages and Shared Work benefits for each week of the plan after an unpaid waiting week.
-Eligible employees will also be paid an additional \$600 per week through July 31, 2020.